 So how legit is the above advice?
 Well, Philip Howell’s (“Phil”) was noted by UK’s The Telegraph as being Britain’s ‘most active pensioner’.
 At over 70 years old, Philip is well on his way of completing 333 marathons.
 He completes roughly 13 marathons per year and he has completed over 60 ultramarathons.
-And, to top things off, he is a five-time veteran of the grueling Comrades Marathon.
+And, to top things off, he is a five-time veteran of the South Africa’s grueling Comrades Marathon.

 Meanwhile, his long-time friend and old colleague, Edward Chapman (Ed) is just as talented in long distance trail running and has a wealth of knowledge about trail running and multi-day runs around the globe – he is the ultimate trail running man (plan to e-subscribe to his e-magazine this October!) fully of runner-worthy advice and tips.

 “The Comrades Marathon often has a tagline for each race.
 During one of the years I ran the race it was “It Will Define You” …that was so true.
-Comrades changes me and made me who I am now.
+Comrades changed me and made me who I am now.
 In 1999 when I first ran it, I was amazing by the number of runners and the huge crowd of supporters.
 Yet, at mile 40, when it felt as if a wall had fallen on me, I was totally alone.